 Our principal demand for funds is for the acquisition of real estate assets, the payment of operating expenses, principal and interest payments on our outstanding indebtedness and, to the extent we elect to resume the payment of distributions, the payment of distributions to our stockholders.
-To the extent that our operating results continue to be adversely impacted by the effects of the COVID-19 pandemic, our liquidity and capital resources will be adversely impacted.
+To the extent that our operating results continue to be adversely impacted by an economic downturn or potential recession, our liquidity and capital resources will be adversely impacted.

 Our principal short-term source of liquidity is the operating cash flows generated from our hotel properties.
 Historically, proceeds from our public offering supplied a significant portion of our available cash.
 However, our public offering has been terminated and we cannot predict if or when we will be able to resume raising capital pursuant to the sale of our securities.
 If we are able to resume raising capital pursuant to an offering of our securities, there may be a delay between the sale of our securities and our purchase of assets, which could result in a delay in the benefits to our stockholders, if any, of returns generated from our investment operations.
-As a result of declines in occupancy caused by COVID-19, we anticipate significantly reduced cash from operations until travel recovers to pre-pandemic levels in the United States.
 In 2022, 2021 and 2020, we took measures to preserve capital and increase liquidity, including suspending our monthly distribution and postponing non-essential capital improvements.
 In addition, as a result of the effects of COVID-19 on the economic environment, the lenders for certain of the mortgage loans secured by our properties granted us temporary deferrals of principal and interest payments.
 We anticipate funding our near-term cash needs with improving operating cash flows generated from our properties.